Skip to topmenuSkip to main navigationSkip to main content

 • reduced sex drive

 Usually, the side effects disappear after a couple of months.
-If you’re having trouble with side effects, get in touch with your doctor or a Sense clinic.
+If a side effect becomes very unpleasant, go to your doctor or a Sense clinic.
+Ask for advice about which pill would be best for you.

 When do you run the risk of pregnancy?